cockroachdb/docs/v21.1/import.md

 - Specify the table's columns explicitly from the [SQL client](cockroach-sql.html).
 For an example, see [Import a table from a CSV file](#import-a-table-from-a-csv-file) below.

 - Load a file that already contains a `CREATE TABLE` statement.
-For an example, see [Import a Postgres database dump](#import-a-postgres-database-dump) below.
+For an example, see [Import a PostgreSQL database dump](#import-a-postgresql-database-dump) below.

 - **Recommended**: Since `IMPORT TABLE` will be deprecated from v21.2, use [`CREATE TABLE`](create-table.html) followed by [`IMPORT INTO`](import-into.html).
 For an example, see [Import into a new table from a CSV file](import-into.html#import-into-a-new-table-from-a-csv-file).

 We also recommend [specifying all secondary indexes you want to use in the `CREATE TABLE` statement](create-table.html#create-a-table-with-secondary-and-gin-indexes).
 It is possible to [add secondary indexes later](create-index.html), but it is significantly faster to specify them during import.

 {{site.data.alerts.callout_info}}
- `IMPORT` supports [computed columns](computed-columns.html) for Avro and Postgres dump files only.
+ `IMPORT` supports [computed columns](computed-columns.html) for Avro and PostgreSQL dump files only.
 To import CSV data to a table with a computed column or `DEFAULT` expression, use [`IMPORT INTO`](import-into.html).
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
-By default, the [Postgres][postgres] and [MySQL][mysql] import formats support foreign keys.
+By default, the [PostgreSQL][postgres] and [MySQL][mysql] import formats support foreign keys.
 However, the most common dependency issues during import are caused by unsatisfied foreign key relationships that cause errors like `pq: there is no unique constraint matching given keys for referenced table tablename`.
 You can avoid these issues by adding the [`skip_foreign_keys`](#import-options) option to your `IMPORT` statement as needed.
 Ignoring foreign constraints will also speed up data import.
 {{site.data.alerts.end}}

 ### Available storage